Getting Your House Ready to Sell:

 When choosing a color, it should not be something garish and unusual, but a color that fits well in your neighborhood.
 Of course, the color also depends on the style of your house, too.
 For some reason, different shades of yellow seem to elicit the best response in homebuyers, whether it is in the trim or the basic color of the house.

-As for the roof, if you know your house has an old leaky roof, replace it.
-If you do not replace a leaky roof, you are going to have to disclose it and the buyer will want a new roof, anyway.
+As for the roof, if you know your house has an old leaky roof, hire a roofing contractor and fix or replace the roof.
+If you do not replace a leaky roof, you are going to have to disclose it and the buyer will want a new residential roofing system, anyway.
 Otherwise, wait and see what the home inspector says.
-Why spend money unnecessarily?
+Why spend money unnecessarily, learn more here?

 The Back Yard